tiefling-cat/apertium-rules/README.md

     -l, --lrlm          output LRLM coverages
 ```

+### Tests
+So far I've tested it with English, namely apertium-en-es.en-es.t1x from apertium-en-es with lines preprocessed by lt-proc with en-es.automorf.bin.

 ### Examples
     $ ./coverage.py -a -r PATH_TO_t*x_FILE test.txt

-will output all coverages by rules from PATH_TO_t*x_FILE for each line in in test.txt
+will output all coverages by rules from PATH_TO_t*x_FILE for each line in test.txt.

-    $ ./coverage.py -o result.txt PATH_TO_t*x_FILE test.txt
+    $ ./coverage.py -o result.txt -r PATH_TO_t*x_FILE test.txt

-will output all coverages by rules from PATH_TO_t*x_FILE, then only LRLM coverages for each line in Apertium stream format in test.txt to result.txt
+will output all coverages by rules from PATH_TO_t*x_FILE, then only LRLM coverages for each line in test.txt to result.txt.

-    $ echo 'I think that he might have finished it yesterday' | lt-proc PATH_TO_automorph.bin_FILE | ./coverage.py -l PATH_TO_t*x_FILE
+    $ echo 'I think that he might have finished it yesterday' | lt-proc PATH_TO_automorph.bin_FILE | ./coverage.py -l -r PATH_TO_t*x_FILE

 will output only LRLM coverages by rules from PATH_TO_t*x_FILE for the line 'I think that he might have finished it yesterday' to standard output.